sai-ranganadh/House-price-prediction/README.md

 ## Overview

-This project implements a machine learning model to predict house prices in California based on various features.
+This project implements a web application and uses a machine learning model to predict house prices in California based on various features.
 ## Dataset
----
 The dataset used for training and testing is sourced from the California housing data, containing information such as housing median age, total rooms, total bedrooms, population, etc.
 - You can find the dataset [here](https://www.kaggle.com/datasets/camnugent/california-housing-prices/)
 ## Features
----
 - Data Exploration: Explore and visualize the California housing dataset to gain insights into the data distribution and relationships between features.

 - Data Preprocessing: Handle missing values, scale features, and preprocess the data for training machine learning models.